raganwald-deprecated/homoiconic/2013/02/prototypes.md

     new square(2).constructor
       //=> [Function: square]

-As you can see, the `square` function will act as a constructor if you call it with `new`.
-There is no special kind of thing that constructs new objects, every function is (potentially) a constructor.
+As you can see, the `square` function will act as a constructor if you call it with `new`. *There is no special kind of thing that constructs new objects, every function is (potentially) a constructor*.

+That's different from a true classical language, where the class is a special kind of object that creates new instances.

+### javascript has prototypes

 What about prototypes?
 Well, again JavaScript differs from a "classical" system like Ruby.
 In Ruby, classes are objects, but they're special objects.
 For example, here are the methods associated with the Ruby class `String`: